scottbale/recordity/log.md

   * Output as .edn
   * Output with well-known prefixes (like a map tostring)
   * User can supply output delimiter via CLI

+Generated fake names at https://homepage.net/name_generator/

+Made test data files in `test-data/`, generated using some scratch work in commented section of `cli_test.clj`.
+Just getting started on `cli.clj`.